odedmasala/masala-media-app/README.md

 To get started with Masala Media, you will need to have the following prerequisites installed on your machine:

 - Node.js
-- MongoDB

 In addition, you will need to have an account with MongoDB Atlas online to host the database for the application.

 Once you have these prerequisites installed and an account set up with MongoDB Atlas, you can follow the steps below to set up the application:

-1. Clone the repository to your local machine using `git clone https://github.com/[your-username]/masala-media.git`.
+1. Clone the repository to your local machine using `https://github.com/odedmasala/masala-media-app.git`.
 2. Navigate to the root directory of the project and install the dependencies for both the server and client using `npm install` in the `server` and `client` folders respectively.
-3. Start the MongoDB server by running `mongod`.
-4. In a separate terminal, navigate to the root directory of the project and start the application using `npm start`.
+4. Open a new terminal and split it, in each split terminal run one of the server and client files and run both files and start the application using `npm start`.
-5. The application should now be running on `http://localhost:3000`.
+5. The application should now be running on `http://localhost:3000` and the server in `http://localhost:8001` or port you can Choose.

 ## Contributing